Free, temporary permits to use the sidewalk or parking lane for business operations, like seating, dining, or personal

-Common standards for Outdoor Dining and Retail (See specific standards listed in three categories below)
+Common standards for Outdoor Dining, Retail and Salons (See specific standards listed in three categories below)

-- For use of the sidewalk, a minimum, unobstructed width of four (4) feet must be permanently maintained for public pedestrian passage.
+- For outdoor dining and retail, use of the sidewalk, a minimum, unobstructed width of four (4) feet must be permanently maintained for public pedestrian passage.
 Furnishings and merchandise shall not be placed in a manner that obstructs access to this pedestrian passage.

 - Do not block visibility for required street signs, crosswalks, and intersections.

 - Movable racks and furniture must be adequately secured, so that they do not roll or are easily tipped over.